hbekel/magic/README.md

 the root of the filesystem.
 Every readable `.spells` files encountered along the way will be sourced immediately.
 This means that `.spells` files further down the hierarchy can effectively override functions defined in `.spells` files residing higher up in the hierarchy.

+# Feedback

+If you do something interesting with this, please let me know :)